-Commodity Market: Gold prices slips down | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.
+Commodity market: Gold prices slips down | DH Latest News, Latest News, Business , Gold, Silver, Gold price, Multi Commodity Exchange, Silver Price, Commodity Market.

-The price of gold has edged lower in the market.
-At the Multi Commodity Exchange ( MCX), the gold futures eased 0.1% to Rs.
-47,474 per 10 gram.
-Silver futures rose 0.3% higher to Rs.47474 per kg.
-In the previous session, gold had declined 1% while silver 0.33%.
+The price of gold has slipped down again in the commodity market.
+On the Multi Commodity Exchange (MCX), the gold futures were down 0.27% to Rs.
+46772 per 10 gram.
+Silver futures rose marginally to Rs.69,535 per kg.

 Post Your Comments